 Employers and workplace operators have an important role in preventing the spread of COVID-19.
 They should carefully and continually consider how they can modify their operations and implement practices to reduce the risk of transmission of COVID-19 among employees and customers.

 Encouraging employees to get immunized for COVID-19 is one of the best ways to prevent the spread of COVID-19.
 All full and part-time employees are eligible to have paid time away from work to get immunized if they are covered under Alberta’s Employment Standards Code.

 Employers must ensure their workplaces are following all current public health restrictions.

 Employees are not legally required to disclose their COVID-19 status to their employers.
 However, employers should be aware that:

 Close contacts are at risk for developing COVID-19 and spreading it to others in the workplace.
-If an employee with COVID-19 had close contacts at work, consider their risk of exposing others, especially anyone who is elderly, immunocompromised, has chronic health conditions or is not immunized.
+Employers should consider the risk of these close contacts developing COVID-19 but not having any symptoms, and the risk of exposing others, especially anyone who is elderly, immunocompromised, has chronic health conditions or is not immunized.
 Consider whether additional precautions or work restrictions are warranted for known close contacts.
-For additional information and recommendations for all close contacts, go to ahs.ca/infoforclosecontacts.
+For additional information and recommendations go to Information for Close Contacts.